MikeAlbo/decibel.js/README.md

 readme

 ## Important Note
 The web audio api used by decibal.js does not currently work with IE and older releases of Firefox, Chrome, Safari, or Opera.

 ## About
 Decibal.js streamlines the importing, decoding, and playback of audio files using the Web Audio Api.

 ## Instructions

 ### Create an array of audio files

-you can create an array of links, or a 2d array of fileNames and links
+you can create an array of links, or a 2d array of file names and links

 an array containing only links
 ``` javascript